 - Don’t eat an unusually large meal immediately before or after your treatment.

-- Don’t over-exercise, or drink alcoholic within 6 hours before or after the treatment.
+- Don’t over-exercise, or drink alcoholic within 6 hours before or after your treatment.

 - Be open and honest and let your practitioner know of any medical or emotional issues

-- Allow time after your treatment to rest, this will allow your system to assimilate the treatment.
+- Allow time after your treatment to rest, this will allow your system to assimilate your treatment.